twosavoie/add-to-cart/README.md

 $ npm install
 $ npm start
 ````
+You can read about my experience working through this tutorial on [my blog] (https://lscodes.com/firebase-app-scrimba-course/)

 Head over to https://vitejs.dev/ to learn more about using vite
 ## About Scrimba